 When the bomb came through the roof of the building, taking the staircase with it, the tenant of the top flat, Sefton Delmer was entertaining a small party including Prince Bernhard of the Netherlands, Ian Fleming and the daughter of the then Belgian Prime Minister Hubert Pierlot.
 Delmer recalls in his autobiography that despite being covered in dust they carried on with their party until they were asked to leave the building by an ARP warden.
 As you can see from the photograph, to continue a party in a building that had been damaged as badly as this must have been quite an achievement!

 Stone Buildings then suffered for a second time in May 1941 when 2 and 3 Stone Buildings were almost entirely destroyed with the upper floors of 1 to 6 Stone Buildings being almost entirely gutted by fire.
 Please click on the image below to see more images of this bomb damaged part of Stone Buildings.
-Please also click here to read an account of this damage.
-The extracts come from the printed version of the Inn's Black Books.
+Please also click on the right-hand side bar to read an account of this damage.
+The extracts come from the printed version of the Inn’s Black Books.

 This damage also resulted in a great loss to the Inn’s finances.
 Indeed it is noted in the Finance Committee Minutes that the damage to the Inn, particularly around Stone Buildings, resulted in the loss of income of rent from chambers amounting to about £10,000 a year which then was about a third of the Inn’s income.